The Loan Process

 Applying for a VA home mortgage can be intimidating and overwhelming.
 My job as your advocate is to take the mystery out of the process and to be there with you, every step of the way.
 The key to a successful transaction is good communication.
 With many lenders, there is a “deafening silence” between your initial loan application and your loan approval and closing.
 There is nothing more stressful than NOT knowing what is happening with your loan application.

 When you work with me, I will be your direct point of contact from start to finish.
 I will be available nearly every day, including evenings and weekends, by phone or email, to answer your questions promptly and accurately.
 Communication is a two way street, so in return all I ask is that you provide me with accurate information, and respond to my requests for your documentation in a timely manner.
-Processing your VA loan application begins when we receive your complete documentation and items requested.
+Processing your VA loan application begins when we receive your secure, online application and items requested.
 Any delay in getting those items submitted will result in potential delays in finalizing your loan approval and closing.

 On October 3, 2015 a new phase of the Dodd-Frank Financial Reform Act was implemented.
 This phase is commonly known as TRID (TILA-RESPA Integrated Disclosure) TRID includes new disclosures, new forms and new waiting periods for borrowers to review documents prior to signing them.
 Many lenders are now quoting 45 to 60 day timeframes to close a VA purchase loan and some are quoting even longer processing times.
-Envoy Mortgage is still able to close normal VA purchase applications in a 30 day escrow period, provided the borrower’s documentation is submitted to us in a timely manner.
+Guaranteed Rate Affinity is still able to close normal VA purchase applications in a 30 day escrow period, provided the borrower’s documentation is submitted to us in a timely manner.
 This can be determined once we have your loan application.

 Here is what you can expect in the loan process: